seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

 Call the left one "layer 1" and the right one "layer 2".
-As the name implies, in my case, layer 1 is the foundation for layer 2.
+In my case, layer 1 is the foundation for layer 2.
 Note that it's smaller.

-You can arrange these in a variety of ways, some more appealing or simple than others.
+You can arrange these in a variety of ways, some more appealing or easily described than others.

 <p class="svg-container">
   <svg